Raubkatz/BugFixCommitLabelling/README.md

 # Bug-Fixing Commit Labelling Dataset

 This repository accompanies the article **"Labelling Bug-Fixing Commits with Local Open-Weight Language Models"**.
 It provides the datasets, scripts, prompts, and statistical analyses required to reproduce the experiments and to build new bug-fixing commit datasets using open-weight language models.
+This repository is the code and data for the corresponding article: https://doi.org/10.48550/arXiv.2609.21616

 The labelling pipeline ships as two small, self-contained programs that chain together: